United College Wu Chung Library: Background

 The United College Library was first founded in 1956 and located at Caine Road, Hong Kong.
 In 1972, with a donation by Wu Chung, the Library was named as the Wu Chung Library and moved into its present campus in Shatin.
 The Library was renamed as the Wu Chung Multimedia Library to house the collection of audiovisual materials in 2001.
 On 1 July 2018, after distributing the multimedia collection to other CUHK Libraries according to the subject designation of the materials, the Library reverted to its original name as the Wu Chung Library.

 Resources and facilities

 After transforming from a multimedia library to a humanities-based library, the Wu Chung Library now houses the collections on Philosophy, Classical Chinese Reference (AC Class) and General Education.

 The redesigned library applies the frameless transparent window walls, which located on the lower ground floor and the ground floor, to merge the indoor and outdoor for users to enjoy the waterfall and greenery.
-The lower ground floor features a space equipped with IT facilities.
+The 24-Hour study is located on the lower ground floor with IT rich facilities, three booths, and the learning cluster provide collaborative learning environment.
 The ground floor houses a cluster of computing facilities together with collaborative study space and five Group Study Rooms, as well as the Tien Chi Microcomputer Laboratory.
 On the first floor, it offers the Outdoor Reading Area, the Seminar Room and the Independent Learning Centre.
 The second floor provides further collaborative study place and six Faculty Study Rooms.